Life expectancy for people living with HIV

 • Gender – women usually live longer than men.

-• Genetics – you may be more likely to develop certain conditions if close relatives have had them.
+• Genetics – you may be more likely to develop certain conditions if you have a family history of them.

 • Mental and emotional wellbeing – higher levels of stress are associated with reduced life expectancy.